 - Paint Bucket: Use a metal bucket directly in contact with the ground and connect a ground wire to a grounded location.

 - Do NOT use a pail liner in your paint bucket.

 - Pump: The pump is grounded by connecting the ground wire to a true earth ground.

 - All other electrically conductive objects or devices in the spray area must be properly grounded.

 It is important to test all of the discussed areas with a megaohmmeter before beginning to spray.
 If each one displays a mega ohm reading of one or less you are good to go.
 Remember, proper grounding ensures safety and good transfer efficiency throughout the painting process.
 So when it comes to electrostatic painting, stay grounded!

-This information is intended to be a guide to the basics of grounding, for complete warnings and instructions refer to our electrostatic gun instruction manual 3A2494.
+This information is intended to be a guide to the basics of grounding.
+For complete warnings and instructions...

 See how much you can save when you replace your conventional air-assist or HVLP gun with a Pro Xp Series spray gun.